dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 ### What you can do with it: {.unlisted .unnumbered}

 - find hotspots: functions, loops, statements.
-- monitor various CPU-specific performance events, e.g. branch mispredictions and L3 cache misses.
+- monitor various CPU-specific performance events, e.g., branch mispredictions and L3 cache misses.
 - locate lines of code where these events happen.
 - characterize CPU performance bottlenecks with TMA methodology.
 - filter data for a specific function, process, time period or logical core.